-Chicken Kiev Recipe, a delicious and so succulent chicken breast stuffed with garlic and fresh herb butter.
-The chicken is first coated with breadcrumbs is shallow-fried for a lovely golden colour, then baked in the oven until cooked through.
+Homemade Chicken Kiev Recipe, a delicious and so succulent chicken breast stuffed with garlic and fresh herb butter.
+The chicken is first coated with breadcrumb, then shallow-fried for a lovely golden colour, then baked in the oven until cooked through.

 Some recipes never fail to impress, no matter how often you make them.
 And you know that the homemade version will taste tons better than the store-bought version.

 Chicken kiev might sound like a complicated dish to make, but it's actually a lot less work than I thought myself.
 And it actually takes about 30 minutes to get it ready, that is if your garlic and herb butter is already made in advance.

 It's so beautifully fragrant, and it actually tastes like proper delish.
 All you need is butter, garlic and the herbs of your choice, I usually go for fresh parsley, chives and dill, but you can also add spring onions, and any other strong herbs that go well with chicken.